eddiedunnteaching/cit225/SystemAdministration.md

 By far the most commonly used however is `ext4`.
 It is the default for all of the distributions I am aware.

-The main point is that you need three things to happen in order to be able to read and write files to a physical filesystem.
+The main point is that we need three things to happen in order to be able to read and write files to a physical filesystem.

 1. Create a Partition
 2. Create a filesystem inside the partition.